by Alex Friedmann*

 WDNR had first given Fox Lake a Notice of Noncompliance in December 2008, which noted the facility’s water had a level of copper “greater than the maximum concentration, or action level that is allowed.”
 By 2009 that problem had been corrected, but in 2012 another test revealed the same water supply had high levels of lead, plus excessive amounts of copper had returned.
 Fox Lake has exceeded maximum copper levels 18 times and lead levels six times since 2008.

 The prison has also tested high for levels of manganese, which, although not dangerous to adults in most cases, causes water to taste and smell bad.
 Prisoners at the facility had stated the water was routinely yellow or brown, contained dark sediment and had a foul taste.

-Fox Lake, which utilizes four wells for its water supply, agreed to provide plans and specifications within ninety days of the execution of the consent decree for how it intended to remediate the water ...
+Fox Lake, which utilizes four wells for its water supply, agreed to provide plans and specifications within ninety days of the execution of the consent decree for how it intended to remediate the water quality issues ...

 by Joe Watson and Matt Clarke